When Langevin Monte Carlo Meets Randomization: New Sampling Algorithms with Non-asymptotic Error Bounds beyond

 \section{Introduction}

 Sampling from a high dimensional target distribution $ \pi(\dd x) \propto \exp (-U( x)) \, \mathrm{d} x, \, x \in \mathbb{R}^d, \, d \gg 1 $ becomes a core problem in many research areas of scientific computing, statistics and machine learning \cite{liu2001monte,robert1999monte}.
-A prominent approach to this problem is the Langevin type sampling algorithm, which has been extensively studied by many researchers.
-The key idea of the Langevin sampling algorithm is to construct a Markov chain based on a time discretization of the continuous-time Langevin diffusion:
+A prominent approach to this problem is the Langevin type sampling algorithm, which has been extensively studied in the literature.
+The key idea of the Langevin sampling algorithm is to construct a Markov chain based on a time discretization of the continuous-time (overdamped) Langevin diffusion: